 For a weightier weather skin, Google Now Weather provides a beautiful three-day forecast for your desktop.

-Weather skins are tricky on Rainmeter because they require editing the skin file.
+Weather skins can be tricky because they require editing the skin file.
 They use weather codes — a code particular to your location — to keep track of the weather in your area.
 To adjust the skin to your location, right-click on the skin and select Edit.

 You can find your location code by searching your location on weather.com and copying a segment of the URL.